Arabic Christian Theology

 Uncovering the historical birth-moment of the Tradition called ‘Arabic-speaking Christianity’ will take us back in time to the second AH/eighth CE century, at a time of the radical, transformative changes that led to the civilizational consummation of late antiquity in the Greater Syrian heartland (a region more commonly known today as the Levant).
 The forensic journey back to that context requires readiness to travel beyond the territories of the recently common treatment of Arabic Christian theology as just a branch of Christian Orthodoxy that is organically related to Greek-Byzantine heritage.
 We need to move toward pondering seriously the substantial connection between this Arabic Christian tradition of reasoning and the Middle Eastern Arab-Muslim context (Awad 2018b).

 Though Arab Christians existed in this particular region much earlier than the first/seventh century (when Islam was born; Hainthaler 2007; Hoyland 2001; Retsö 2003), the Arab Christian theological Tradition witnessed its birth after the arrival of Islam from the Arabian Peninsula up to the Fertile Crescent region in the early first/seventh century, and it reached its maturity during the Muslim Abbasid imperial era, starting from the second half of the second/eighth century (Thomas 2010).
-This fact indicates that the theological creativity of the Christians of the region did not cease with the rising and the arrival of religious rivalry called ‘Islam’.
+This fact indicates that the theological creativity of the Christians of the region did not cease with the rising and the arrival of religious rivalry called ‘Islam’ (see * * Christian Views of Islam).
 Rather Arabic Christian theology intensified and flourished in its innovation.
 It succeeded in creating a particular theologico-cultural Tradition that left its significant marks on Islam and on the Arab-Muslim civilization itself.
 Such influence irreversibly impacted domains beyond the religious and theological, influencing state administration, culture and civilization creation, socio-economic and artistic influence, and literary and linguistic (Arabic) creativity (Awad 2018a; 2018b).

 The first version of Arabic Christian theology in this context arose within the religious and cultural thought of its surrounding Muslim life-setting.
 The Muslims started to engage with the Hellenic philosophical and scientific heritage (due to the translating work of the Christian and Jewish scholars from Greek, Syriac, and Hebrew into Arabic).
 Muslim thinkers, armed with philosophical tools of reasoning derived from Greek heritage, began to scrutinize and interrogate Christianity (and to a lesser extent, Judaism) rationally and theologically (Awad 2018a; 2018b).
 This was simultaneously accompanied with a reciprocal attitude from the Arab-speaking Christians toward Islam that was motivated and energized by the influence of the very same exposition of Greek intellectual heritage.
 The Arab Christian Tradition is the offspring that was bred by these Christian thinkers’ correlational attempts at re-articulating Christian belief and worldview (Weltanschauung) by, so to speak, ‘Islamizing’ and ‘Arabizing’ their cultural heritage and theological legacies to produce a new rational Tradition demonstrative of true and right Christian religiosity (Awad 2018a; 2018b; Griffith 2008: 45–74; Awad 2015: 64–87).